ChrisBeeley/amiga_blog/content/posts/a500mini.md

     * This is quite a [seminal game](https://en.wikipedia.org/wiki/Another_World_(video_game)#Legacy).
 It's a platform puzzley type thing, very evocative and beautiful.
 Not really my genre to be honest but it is great and it inspired such luminaries as [Hideo Kajima](https://en.wikipedia.org/wiki/Hideo_Kojima)
 * Arcade Pool
     * This is just a pool game, playing variants of US and UK pool.
 Not revolutionary but a solid, playable game with good physics
+* Super Cars II
+    * Top down racing with shooting of rockets, mines etc. Much more fun in 2 player mode and definitely worth a look if you have two players

 ### Don't bother